-The term 'mortality rate' relates to the number of Members dying during the term of their contract with the Society.
-An increase in the mortality rate would, in respect of Members claiming during the period immediately preceding death, reduce the level of benefits being paid by the Society and also reduce the level of reserves required to pay future benefits.
+The term 'mortality rate' relates to the number of members dying during the term of their contract with the Society.
+An increase in the mortality rate would, in respect of members claiming during the period immediately preceding death, reduce the level of benefits being paid by the Society.
+It will also reduce the future sickness benefits and the future premium income.
 A decrease in the mortality rate would have the converse effect.

-The term 'discount rate' refers to the rates used to bring potential future claims liabilities back to present day values, an amendment to this rate will affect the current reserving requirements of the Society to ensure adequate reserves are held to defray the cost of those potential future claims.
+The term 'discount rate' refers to the rates used to bring potential future claims liabilities back to present day values.
+An amendment to this rate will affect the current reserving requirements of the Society to ensure adequate reserves are held to defray the cost of those potential future claims.

-Unless otherwise stated, the above movements in available capital only relate to the effect on liabilities.
+Unless otherwise stated, the above movements in available capital relates only to the effect on the liabilities.